 Refined, comfortable and a great all-rounder, but don’t expect the Arteon to provide much in the way of driving thrills

 On the road, the Arteon is a little softer than its aggressive styling might suggest, but it really excels as a long-distance motorway cruiser.
-The Passat is already supremely efficient in this regard, and the extra cabin luxury and slippery body-styling of the Arteon mean it’s even more comfortable, quiet and refined on long hauls.
+The Passat was already supremely efficient in this regard, and the extra cabin luxury and slippery body styling of the Arteon mean it’s even more comfortable, quiet and refined on long hauls.

 In this review